barsoom/attr_extras/README.md

 This nicely complements Ruby's built-in `attr_accessor`, `attr_reader` and `attr_writer`.

-Supports positional arguments as well as optional and required hash arguments.
+Supports positional arguments as well as optional and required keyword arguments.

 Also provides conveniences for creating value objects, method objects, query methods and abstract methods.